EFTEC/CliOne/README.md

 >php basic.php read -o result.json
 ```

-We have two arguments, the first (read) is in the first position and it doesn't have any "-".
+We have two arguments, the first (read) is in the first position, and it doesn't have any "-".
 The second is "-o" that it is our flag with a value.

 So we could create our arguments.